No charges to be filed in fight involving Oklahoma nonbinary teen Nex Benedict, prosecutor says

 “An important part of the Owasso Police Department's investigation was the discovery of some brief notes, written by Benedict, which appeared to be related to the suicide,” Kunzweiler said.
 “The precise contents of the suicide note are a personal matter which the family will have to address within the privacy of their own lives.”

 An attorney for Benedict's family, Jacob Biby, said he didn't expect the family to comment Thursday on the district attorney's decision.
-In a statement last week, however, they called on schools, administrators and lawmakers to come together and push for reforms that seek to end bullying.
+In a statement last week, however, the family called on schools, administrators and lawmakers to come together and push for reforms that seek to end bullying.

 “Reforms creating school environments that are built upon the pillars of respect, inclusion and grace, and aim to eliminate bullying and hate, are the types of change that all involved should be able to rally behind,” Bendict's family said.

-The death of Benedict, who was nonbinary, which means they didn't identify as strictly male or female, and used they/them pronouns, has served as a flashpoint for LGBTQ+ rights groups over bullying in schools and has drawn attention from Oklahoma's governor and President Joe Biden.
+The death of Benedict, who was nonbinary, which means they didn't identify as strictly male or female, and used they/them pronouns, has served as a flashpoint for LGBTQ+ rights groups over bullying in schools and has drawn attention from Oklahoma's governor, Republican Kevin Stitt, and Democratic President Joe Biden.

 In video footage from the hospital the day of the altercation, Benedict explains to an officer that the girls had been picking on them and their friends because of the way they dressed.
 Benedict claims that in the bathroom the students said "something like: why do they laugh like that," referring to Benedict and their friends.